 The Company adopted an initial tax year end of December 31, 2021 and was taxed as a corporation for U.S. federal income tax purposes for the tax period ended December 31, 2021.
 The Company adopted the tax year end of March 31, 2022 and elected to be treated for U.S. federal income tax purposes as a RIC under Subchapter M of the Code for the tax period January 1, 2022 through March 31, 2022, and intends to maintain such election in the current and future taxable years.
 To maintain its tax treatment as a RIC, the Company must meet specified source-of-income and asset diversification requirements and timely distribute to its stockholders for each taxable year at least 90% of its investment company taxable income.
-In order for the Company not to be subject to U.S. federal excise taxes, it must distribute annually an amount at least equal to the sum of (i) 98% of its net ordinary income for the calendar year, (ii) 98.2% of its capital gains in excess of capital losses for the one-year period ending on October 31 of the calendar year and (iii) any net ordinary income and capital gains in excess of capital losses for preceding years that were not distributed during such years.
-The Company, at its discretion (subject to the requirement to distribute 90% of its investment company taxable income as described above), may carry forward taxable income in excess of calendar year dividends and pay a 4% nondeductible U.S. federal excise taxes at reduce the amount available to be distributed to stockholders.
-For the three months ended March 31, 2024 and 2023, the Company accrued excise taxes of \$0 and \$0, respectively.
-As of March 31, 2024 and December 31, 2023, \$19,913 and \$0, respectively, of overpaid excise taxes remained payable.
+In order for the Company not to be subject to U.S. federal excise taxes, it must distribute annually an amount at least equal to the sum of (i) 98% of its net ordinary income for the calendar year, (ii) 98.2% of its capital gains in excess of capital losses for the one-year period ending on October 31 of the calendar year and (iii) any net ordinary income and capital gains in excess of capital losses for preceding years that were not distribute during such years.
+The Company, at its discretion (subject to the requirement to distribute 90% of its investment company taxable income as described above), may carry forward taxable income in excess of calendar year dividends and pay a 4% nondeductible U.S. federal excise tax on this income.
+If the Company did not accrue any excise tax.
+For the three and six months ended June 30, 2024, the Company did not accrue any excise tax.
+For the three and six months ended June 30, 2023, \$19,913 and \$0, respectively, of overpaid excise taxes are included as Other assets in the Statement of Assets and Liabilities.
+As of June 30, 2024 and December 31, 2023, \$19,613 and \$0, respectively, of accrued excise taxes are included as Other assets in the Statement of Assets and Liabilities.
+As of June 30, 2024 and December 31, 2023, \$19,613 and \$0, respectively, of accrued excise taxe